kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-We would like to add support for class-based resources in Kubernetes.
+We would like to add support for QoS-class resources in Kubernetes.
-Class-based resources can be thought of as non-accountable resources, each of which is presented by a set of classes.
+QoS-class resources can be thought of as non-accountable resources, each of which is presented by a set of classes.
 Being non-accountable means that multiple containers can be assigned to the same class.
 They are also supposed to be opaque to the CRI client in the sense that the container runtime takes care of configuration and control of the resources and the classes within.

-A prime example of a class-based resource is Intel RDT (Resource Director Technology).
+A prime example of a QoS-class resource is Intel RDT (Resource Director Technology).
 RDT is a technology for controlling the cache lines and memory bandwidth available to applications.
 RDT provides a class-based approach for QoS control of these shared resources: all processes in the same hardware class share a portion of cache lines and memory bandwidth.

-We also believe that the Linux Block IO controller (cgroup) should be handled as a class-based resource on the level of container orchestration.
+We also believe that the Linux Block IO controller (cgroup) should be handled as a QoS-class resource on the level of container orchestration.
 This enables configuring I/O scheduler priority and throttling I/O bandwidth per workload.
-Having the support for class-based resources in place, it will provide a framework for the future, for instance class-based network or memory type prioritization.
+Having the support for QoS-class resources in place, it will provide a framework for the future, for instance class-based network or memory type prioritization.